 The pie chart is a classic chart type that displays your search in a circle.
 The default pie chart in ThoughtSpot displays data in the shape of a doughnut, or a thick ring.

 Pie charts divide your data into sectors that each represent a proportion of a whole circle.
-You can display the exact values of each slice, in addition to the percentage values by toggling on Additional chart options found under Change chart configuration.
+To display the exact values of each slice and the percentage values, select the Chart configuration icon > Settings > All labels.

 The pie in pie chart can be created from a regular pie chart in order to compare more than one component of an attribute.
 Pie in pie charts show two concentric pie charts comparing different measures.

-To see a pie in pie chart, assign two different measures to the y-axis under Configure Chart.
+To see a pie in pie chart, assign two different measures to the Size section under Edit chart configuration .

 You can customize the colors of each pie in a pie chart using the Style widget.
 Note that if you have a pie in pie chart, you change the colors for both widgets that apply to the same attribute value.

 Under Category, select the attribute whose colors you would like to change.